biomedia-mira/istn/README.md

 `tensorboard --logdir {{--out}}`

 If you installed tensoboard using pip, you may not be able to call it as above as.
-You can find it's installation location by running
+You can find its installation location by running

 `pip show tensoboard`